gmelika/slate/source/index.html.md

 base currency | the base currency of the requested pair.
 In the case of "btcusd", "btc" is the base currency quote currency | the quote currency of the requested pair.
-In the case of "btcusd", "usd" is the quote currency amount | the amount requested amount currency | the currency of the amount requested
+In the case of "btcusd", "usd" is the quote currency amount | the amount requested amount currency | the currency of the amount requested.
+In the case of "btcusd", it can be "btc" or "usd"

 ### Examples